Basics about livestock feed

-The requirements and regulations for livestock feed are complex.
-We’ve summarized a few of the core things to keep in mind:
+The requirements and regulations for livestock feed are complicated.

 Each agricultural feed ingredient must be certified organic

-Agricultural ingredients — grains (corn, oats, barley), bean and seed meals (soybean and flax meal), forages (hay, silage, pasture), and kelp — are a key part of livestock feed.
+Agricultural ingredients — grains (corn, oats, barley), bean and seed meals (soybean and flax meal), forages (hay, silage, pasture), and kelp — are central to livestock feed.
 If you grow feed ingredients on-site, they must be part of your Organic System Plan.
 All purchased feed ingredients must be sourced from a certified organic producer or processor with appropriate documentation.
-A feed audit, performed during an inspection, will verify that the amount of feed purchased or grown by the operation is sufficient to meet animals’s needs.

-Provided they are not prohibited on the National List, these ingredients are permitted for use in feed rations (e.g., blue-green algae, diatomaceous earth, kaolin clay, fishmeal, probiotics).
+Provided that they are not prohibited on the National List, non-agricultural and non-synthetic ingredients are permitted for use in feed rations such as blue-green algae, fishmeal, and probiotics.

 Currently, the only allowed synthetic feed additives are DL-Methionine for use in poultry rations, and trace vitamins and minerals used for fortification or enrichment.
-Any agricultural ingredients mixed with synthetic feed supplements or additives must be certified organic (e.g., carriers and binding agents like molasses, wheat middlings, rice hulls, and vegetable oil).
+Any agricultural ingredients mixed with synthetic feed supplements or additives must be certified organic.
+This includes carriers and binding agents like molasses, wheat middlings, and rice hulls.

-Watch this brief video by the Washington State Department of Agriculture as their staff explain feed requirements for organic livestock.
+Watch this brief video by the Washington State Department of Agriculture for a detailed explanation of feed requirements for organic livestock.